kashumi-m/ReplicationPackageEmotionalRollerCoaster/README.md

-# Emotional-Rollercoaster-of-Responding-to-Requirements-Changes---Replication-Package---Madampe-et-al.
+# An Emotional Roller Coaster of Responding to Software Requirements Changes - Replication Package - Madampe et al.

-This is the replication package of the IEEE Transactions on Software Engineering paper "The Emotional Rollercoaster of Responding to Requirements Changes - A Practitioner Perspective" | Kashumi Madampe; Rashina Hoda; John Grundy
+This is the replication package of the IEEE Transactions on Software Engineering paper "An Emotional Roller Coaster of Responding to Software Requirements Changes" | Kashumi Madampe; Rashina Hoda; John Grundy

-The study followed a mixed-methods approach (Job-related Affective Well-being Scale and Grounded Theory).
+The study followed a mixed-methods approach (Job-related Affective Well-being Scale, Socio-Technical Grounded Theory).

 This repository contains,